FRRouting/frr/doc/developer/workflow.rst

 .. highlight:: none

 FRR is a large project developed by many different groups.
-This section documents standards for code style & quality, commit messages, pull requests and best practices that all contributors are asked to follow.
+This section documents standards for code style & quality, commit messages, pull requests (PRs) and best practices that all contributors are asked to follow.

 This chapter is "descriptive/post-factual" in that it documents pratices that are in use; it is not "definitive/pre-factual" in prescribing practices.
 This